 In a scuffle in the tunnel between players and staff on both sides, a slice of pizza was thrown at Ferguson.
 The former Arsenal defender Ashley Cole describes the shock of the incident in his autobiography: "This slice of pizza came flying over my head and hit Fergie straight in the face ... all mouths gawped to see this pizza slip off his famous face and roll down his nice black suit!"

 Three months after the event, both men promised to end their war of words, with The FA, the Premier League, the UK's Minister for Sport and even the Metropolitan Police urging the men to resolve their conflict.
-Since 20 January 2005, it has been agreed that public comments from Ferguson and Wenger will be limited to pre-match and post-match analysis of games between the respective sides.
+From 20 January 2005, it was agreed that public comments from Ferguson and Wenger will be limited to pre-match and post-match analysis of games between the respective sides.

 Since then, Arsenal have had a barren run, without a trophy since the 2005 FA Cup, where they defeated United on penalties.
 Wenger's lowest ebb, and his worst defeat in charge of the Gunners, came in August 2011 with an 8-2 mauling at Old Trafford.
 That represented how far the sides' rivalry had drifted since Arsenal's move to the Emirates Stadium, with United picking up ten trophies, including five Premier League titles and the UEFA Champions League, since Arsenal's FA Cup win in 2005.